mvciekzvbek/Front-Trends-2017/README.md

 <a name="una"></a>
 # Una Kravets (Digital Ocean): The Power of CSS

 We can make many Photoshop look-like effects just using css.
-Una showed us 10 effects written in css: modals, lightboxes, tooltips, scroll indicators, carousels.
+Una showed us 10 effects written in css: modals, lightboxes, tooltips, scroll indicators, carousels ect...
 They don't need JS.
 You can have the same results using target, data attributes, siblings- and pseudo-selectors.

 http://youmightnotneedjs.com/